openkruise/kruise/docs/proposals/20210628-workloadspread.md

      replicas: 300 # 200 + 100
    ```

-The workload scales up from 200 to 300, but the WorkloadSpread controller has not completed updating the CR status.
+The workload scales up from 200 to 300, but the WorkloadSpread controller has not completed updating the CR status by comparing observedGeneration with generation.
 #### solution:
 Before the workload controller scales up, which should check whether the missingReplicas is true.